Integration of market-leading solutions enables self-service analytics and data access governance across the data platform

 In the era of data privacy regulations such as the General Data Protection Regulation (GDPR) in the EU, the California Consumer Privacy Act (CCPA), and most recently the General Data Protection Law (LGPD) in Brazil, this is of critical importance.
 Having silos of information that can’t reach users in a timely and productive manner can be more costly than ever.

-Today, I’m excited to announce Okera’s partnership with Collibra, the Data Intelligence company that provides a unified business platform for digital business transformation.
-This partnership is underpinned by a strong value proposition of enabling agile enterprise data governance and access via the Collibra Catalog, with Okera providing automation of security and privacy enforcement at scale to all data consumers..
+Today, I’m excited to announce Okera’s integration with Collibra, the Data Intelligence company that provides a unified business platform for digital business transformation.
+This effort is underpinned by a strong value proposition of enabling agile enterprise data governance and access via the Collibra Catalog, with Okera providing automation of security and privacy enforcement at scale to all data consumers..

 As a former Collibrian who led their global partner channels for many years, I saw firsthand how Collibra helps enterprises create a solid foundation for leveraging data intelligence to impact their business.
 I was able to see this impact up close and alongside some of the greatest data consulting and integration partners across the globe.